confio/tgrade-networks/README.md

 ```

 ### Get the lastest genesis file
+( If you are seeing this, We will publish the genesis file  pretty soon )

 ### Start the syncing
 There are different ways to manage the tgrade binary on your validator,